 There are many different types, shapes, sizes, and brands of implants.
 Come in for a consultation to see and feel the implants.
 “Test” out the implants on yourself with our Vectra 3D imaging system.
 You and your surgeon will decide on the implants most appropriate for your needs.
 We offer implants by Mentor®, Allergan Natrelle®, and Ideal Implant®.
 Learn more about implants in the Breast Augmentation section of our website.

 A breast lift is a cosmetic procedure, which is not paid for by insurance.
-In general, a breast lift costs approximately $8053.
-A mini mastopexy costs $4350.
+In general, a full breast lift costs approximately $8000, while moderate breast lifts cost approximately $7000.
+A mini breast lift is also available, but almost no patients qualify for the minimal lift it provides.
+Most patients wait until the sagging is more pronounced before undergoing surgery.
 The pricing is subject to change, and is different if the surgery is done at another facility, if implants are used, if there are unique circumstances surrounding the surgery, etc. Exparel®, which can be added to the surgical site to alleviate post-operative pain, costs $350.

-A one stage breast augmentation with a spare or circumvertical breast lift with silicone implants and Exparel® costs approximately $11,342.
-A similar procedure with a full breast lift costs $12,058.
+Many breast lifts are performed with the addition of breast implants.
+Bundling a breast augmentation with a breast lift provides almost 30% savings.
+A one stage breast augmentation with a moderate breast lift with silicone implants and Exparel® costs approximately $11,000.
+A similar procedure with a full breast lift costs $12,000.
 Using Ideal structured saline implants costs $1200 more.
 A planned revision for the breast augmentation/breast lift combination costs $400.